-Performance Network Theatre PRESENTS THE GLASS MENAGERIE, 9/27-10/4
+Performance Network Theatre Presents THE GLASS MENAGERIE, Now thru 10/4

 Performance Network's Associate Artistic Director, Carla Milarch, returns to the stage after her five-year hiatus from acting.
 "Returning to the Artistic side of PNT and getting back on stage has been a five-year dream of mine, and I'm so grateful to everyone who's helped make that happen.
 Five years is a long-time for an actress to be off the boards so doing Amanda has come with its fair share of questions for me, but luckily our director, Tim Rhoze and the whole cast have made it just like riding a bike.
 I'm very excited to be returning with a Tennessee Williams role as well, after tackling Blanche in Streetcar Named Desire ten years ago (can it have been that long?)
 I'm having an absolute blast," said Milarch.

 Milarch is a part of the noteworthy ensemble of The Glass Menagerie along with Tim Rhoze and Kevin Young.
 Rhoze, the director, is an Associate Artist of Performance Network Theatre and is thrilled to dedicate his talents to his fifth year with the theatre.
 Rhoze, with an impressive film background (Grey's Anatomy, In Good Company, Friends, Becker, 24, The Dilemma, and Fraiser), has also directed PNT favorites, Ain't Misbehavin', The Piano Lesson, Fences and K2.
 Guided under Rhoze's direction the technical artists are culminating a visually abstract production of the version of The Glass Menagerie that Williams preferred (there are several different versions of the script).